back to index

 rendering bim in ar

 Problem: BIM models aren't built for real-time rendering.
 They're optimized for accuracy and information, not performance.
-A single pipe might have hundreds of triangles when a dozen would suffice.
 Try to render a complete building on a mobile phone and you'll get single-digit frame rates.

 Mesh mesh = new Mesh();